auratype/AuraType-Releases/README.md

     Preserves indentation, spacing, and brackets when typing into web-based code editors.
 *   **Clean Output**
     Clears the target field before typing starts and hands focus back when done.
 No stray text is left behind.
-*   **Live Overlay**
-    A translucent status strip that shows real-time typing progress on top of any window.
 *   **Windows Compatibility**
     Built natively for Windows 10 and 11, tested across a wide range of applications out of the box.